cran/MazamaSpatialUtils/README.md

 # MazamaSpatialUtils

 ```
-A suite of conversion scripts to create internally standardized spatial
+A suite of conversion functions to create internally standardized
-polygons dataframes.
-Utility scripts use these datasets to return values such
+spatial polygons data frames.
+Utility functions use these data sets to
-as country, state, timezone, watershed, etc. associated with a set of
+return values such as country, state, timezone, watershed, etc. associated
-longitude/latitude pairs.
+with a set of longitude/latitude pairs.
 (They also make cool maps.)
 ```

 ## Background